 In 1999, Tonda Lynn Dickerson was busy muddling through her shifts as a Waffle House waitress when life as she knew it was turned upside down.
 One Waffle House regular, Edward Seward, left Dickerson a lottery ticket as a tip; a week later, Dickerson won a whopping $10 million.
 Not only was Dickerson beside herself with excitement, but her fellow Waffle House waitresses were also ecstatic — over the years, they claimed they’d promised to split winnings if one of them ever won the lottery.
 This is where things went south.

 Dickerson decided not to split her winnings.
-Naturally, her coworkers weren’t thrilled and proceeded to sue Dickerson, but they lost when the court found that there wasn’t an official contract to split the pot.
-She was then sued by Seward, who claimed that he was promised a new truck; Seward also lost.
+Naturally, her coworkers weren’t thrilled and sued Dickerson, but they lost when the court found there wasn’t an official contract to split the pot.
+She was then sued by Seward, who claimed he had been promised a new truck; Seward also lost.

-Dickerson finally had a moment of clarity regarding how she needed to properly secure her assets, and created a corporation with her family.
+Dickerson finally had a moment of clarity regarding how she needed to secure her assets properly, and created a corporation with her family.
 The only issue?
 She then failed to pay taxes on the corporation, and the IRS pursued her for back taxes.
 She ended up losing, and had to pay upwards of $1 million in taxes.

 After losing another $200,000 a mere year later, Caesars in Atlantic City ended up suing Whittaker for another $1.5 million in checks he’d written that bounced.
 It’s reported that, in a span of four years, Whittaker’s entire fortune was gone.

-She then proceeded to use her subsequent payouts to acquire a $200,000 loan from a company that preyed upon lottery winners who lacked financial literacy.
-After Mullins burned through that loan, she failed to pay the loan company back.
-The company ended up winning a $154,000 settlement — not a huge win, considering Mullins didn’t have any assets left over to tap into.
+She then used her subsequent payouts to secure a $200,000 loan from a company that preyed on lottery winners lacking financial literacy.
+After Mullins burned through that loan, she failed to repay the lender.
+The company ended up winning a $154,000 settlement — not a huge win, given that Mullins didn’t have any assets left to tap.

 Vivian and Keith went all in on fast and shiny sports cars, a new home, and a completely inflated lifestyle.
 After Keith’s death in 1965, Vivian was blindsided by a massive tax bill, and quickly declared bankruptcy.
 It was during this time that Vivian’s battle with depression and alcohol abuse worsened, leading up to her death in 2011.